imlocle/ttpinsights/project1/README.md

 Our datasets will then be used to train a predictive model in R and Python.

-We'll display our predictions through a dynamic, interactive Shiny Dashboard.
+We'll display our predictions through a dynamic, interactive Power BI Dashboard.

 <hr>